-- 1. be at least 18 years old; - 2. be a citizen or permanent resident of Canada; - 3. be of good character; - 4. hold an undergraduate engineering degree from a Canadian Engineering Accreditation Board (CEAB)accredited program or possess equivalent qualifications; - 5. successfully complete PEO's Professional Practice Examination (PPE);

-- demonstrate at least 48 months of verifiable, acceptable engineering experience, at least 12 months of which must be acquired in a Canadian jurisdiction under a licensed professional engineer (P.Eng.); and
+- 1. be at least 18 years old; - 2. be a citizen or permanent resident of Canada; - 3. be of good character; - 4. hold an undergraduate engineering degree from a Canadian Engineering Accreditation Board (CEAB)-accredited program or possess equivalent qualifications; - 5. successfully complete PEO's Professional Practice Examination (PPE); - 6. demonstrate at least 48 months of verifiable, acceptable engineering experience, at least 12 months of which must be acquired in a Canadian jurisdiction under a licensed professional engineer (P.Eng.); and - 7. pay the required fees.

-acceptable engineer (P.Eng.); and

-- 7. pay the required fees.